-As used herein, the term "Non-U.S. Holder" means a beneficial owner of our class A common stock that is for United States federal income tax purposes:
+As used herein, the term "Non-U.S. Holder" means a beneficial owner of a debenture that is, for U.S. federal income tax purposes:

 - an individual who is classified as a nonresident alien;

 - a foreign corporation; or

 - a foreign estate or trust.